jolespin/compositional/README.md

 ### compositional
 Compositional data analysis in Python.

-This package is meant to extend the methods of [scikit-bio](http://scikit-bio.org/docs/latest/generated/skbio.stats.composition.html#module-skbio.stats.composition) and serve as a pythonic alternative (not replacement) to some functionalities within [propr](https://github.com/tpq/propr).
-For standard compositional data analysis methods, please use `scikit-bio` and `propr` for robust statistical testing.
+This package is meant to extend the methods of [scikit-bio](http://scikit-bio.org/docs/latest/generated/skbio.stats.composition.html#module-skbio.stats.composition) and serve as a pythonic alternative (not replacement) to *some* functionalities within [propr](https://github.com/tpq/propr).
+Please use `scikit-bio` for standard compositional data analysis or `propr` for robust statistical testing.

 #### Dependencies:
 Compatible for Python 2 and 3.